-The directors present their annual report and the financial statements for the year ended 31 December 2023.
+The directors present the annual report and the audited financial statements for the year ended 31 December 2024.

 Principal activity

 The principal activity of the Company is the leasing of its investment property to a fellow subsidiary to be managed as a hotel.